ningrassia/marsproject/README.md

 	- Set up shader so mars has a dark side
 	- texture Mars
 	- Modify ship movement in 3rd person, so awkward
+	- Maybe add a spotlight??? perhaps? we'll see.
 	- Clean up code
 	- CLEAN.
 UP.
 CODE.